TransposeData/docs/docs/rest/token-api/routes/historical_token_owners.md

 # Get Historical Token Owners

-This endpoint returns all [Accounts](../models/token_owner_model.md) that own a given token at a given timestamp, identified by a contract address (supports pagination).
+This endpoint returns all [Accounts](../models/token_owner_model.md) that own a given token at a given timestamp, identified by a contract address and ordered by owner address (supports pagination).
 Supported chains: `ethereum`.

 ## Parameters
 | Parameter     | Description                                                                          | Type     |